lejacobroy/Tidalrr/README.md

   <h1>Tidalrr</h1>
 </div>
 <p align="center">
-  Tidalrr is a self-hosted service that lets you download music tracks from Tidal.
-It can be interfaces with Lidarr to sync Artists, Albums, Playlists, etc.
+  Tidalrr is a self-hosted service that lets you download music tracks from Tidal.<br/>
+  It can be interfaced with Lidarr to sync Artists, Albums, Playlists, etc. using the Lidarr integration.<br/>
-  Tidalrr can also re-create your Tidal Playlists in Plex & Plexamp.
+  Tidalrr can also sync your Tidal Playlists to Plex & Plexamp.
 </p>

 ## Todo:
 - ✅ refactor and cleanup code
 - ✅ remove video support
-- configureable highest quality
+- ✅ configureable highest quality
 - ✅ migrate interactive settings to a json config file
-- migrate interactive settings to CLI arguments
+- ✅ migrate interactive settings to CLI arguments
+- ✅ download content from a file list of links
 - generate .pls and .m3u8 playlist files
 - create and sync Plex Playlist from Tidal Playlists
 - create an api webserver that can be used with Lidarr